Foxh0und/flawlessrhetoric/_posts/2019-09-20-Running-Docker-on-Windows-Without-Hyper-V.md

 Install Virtual Box from [here](https://www.virtualbox.org/wiki/Downloads), and ensure that you install the Host Only Network Adapter.

 <br>
 Once setup, download the [CentOS Minimal ISO](https://www.centos.org/download/), and build a VM, installing CentOS.
 I gave my machine 2048MB of RAM.
 It's best too also give your machine a user, and avoid using the root account. **USE THE SAME USERNAME AS YOUR WSL USERNAME**.
-This isn't completley essentials, but is helpful for avoiding potential errors later on.
+This isn't completley essential, but is helpful for avoiding potential errors later on.
 After setup has concluded, and you can ensure the machine can get out to the internet, power it down.

 <br>
-Now, go to the settings of your newly created VM, in my case named container.
+Now, go to the settings of your newly created VM, in my case named Containers.
 Under Networking, enable Adapter 2, and attach it to your Host Only Network Adapter.
 Power on the machine.

 <br>
 ![HostOnlyNetwork](https://i.imgur.com/hFRvdPw.png)